Motorola Edge 60 Fusion alternatives

 TDD: N40

-In this comparison, the Motorola Edge 60 Fusion with the MediaTek Dimensity 7400 (4nm) performs better than the Tecno Spark 30C with the Mediatek Dimensity 6300 (6nm), thanks to its more efficient chipset.
+In this performance comparison, the Motorola Edge 60 Fusion with its MediaTek Dimensity 7400 (4nm) performs better than the Tecno Spark 30C with the Mediatek Dimensity 6300 (6nm), thanks to superior chipset efficiency.

-Motorola Edge 60 Fusion has a superior AMOLED display, while Tecno Spark 30C uses an LCD panel.
-They have the same 120 Hz refresh rate.
-These phones offer the same brightness level at nits.
-Notably, Motorola Edge 60 Fusion has a higher resolution display, resulting in sharper visuals.
+Motorola Edge 60 Fusion features a superior AMOLED display, while Tecno Spark 30C comes with an LCD panel.
+Both smartphones offer the same 120 Hz refresh rate.
+Both devices deliver the same brightness level at nits.
+Notably, Motorola Edge 60 Fusion offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Motorola Edge 60 Fusion has a larger 5500 mAh battery for longer usage.
-Motorola Edge 60 Fusion supports faster wired charging at 68W.
+Motorola Edge 60 Fusion comes with a larger 5500 mAh battery, which may offer longer usage on a single charge.
+Motorola Edge 60 Fusion also supports faster wired charging at 68W, compared to 18W on Tecno Spark 30C.

-Motorola Edge 60 Fusion offers better water and dust resistance with an IP69 rating.
+Motorola Edge 60 Fusion offers better protection against water and dust with an IP69 rating.